hayes/pothos/packages/plugin-prisma/README.md

 });
 ```

-#### Filters, Sorting, and arguments
+### Filters, Sorting, and arguments

 So far we have been describing very simple queries without any arguments, filtering, or sorting.
 For
 `t.prismaField` definitions, you can add arguments to your field like normal, and pass them into
 your prisma query as needed.
 For `t.relation` the flow is slightly different because we are not
 making a prisma query directly.
 We do this by adding a `query` option to our field options.
+Query
+can either be a query object, or a method that returns a query object based on the field arguments.

 ```typescript
 builder.prismaObject('User', {